therealkevops/sa-thp-solution/README.md

 # Stripe Press Book Store

-A modern e-commerce application designed to test and demonstrate the ease of Stripe payment integration with Node.js.
+This basic e-commerce application is designed to test and demonstrate the ease of Stripe payment integration with Node.js.
 This implementation showcases secure payment processing, real-time validation, and a seamless checkout experience.

 ## Core Features